KnudsenMorten/AzLogDcrIngestPS/README.md

 ```

-2. Adjust the demo-script with the needed Variables (sample below)
+2. Adjust the demo-script with the needed Variables (sample below).
+Demo-script can also be found [here](https://raw.githubusercontent.com/KnudsenMorten/AzLogDcrIngestPS/main/demo/Step2-Collect_CreateSchema_Send_data.ps1)
 ```
 ##########################################
 # VARIABLES